A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Introduction

 \section{Introduction}

+In a recent paper a remarkable property is reported about the transverse momentum (\ppt) spectra of baryons produced in heavy-ion collisions over wide ranges of collisions energy, \ppt\ and centrality \cite{Hwa:2018qss}.
+It was found that, when an appropriate function of the baryon distribution is plotted against \ppt, the data exhibit nearly perfect exponential behavior regardless of strangeness content; moreover, the corresponding inverse slopes ($T_h$) can be simply related across energy $\sqrt{s_{NN}}$, strangeness number ($n_s$) and the number of participants $N_{\rm part}$.
+Furthermore, the values of $T_h$ are much larger than the temperatures usually discussed in the conventional hydrodynamical description of the plasma medium \cite{hydro1, hydro2} --- by a factor of 3 or so.
+Those are phenomenological observations that are independent of any model and are urgently in need of explanation.

+The fact that the inverse slopes \ppt\ are much larger than any temperature that has been discussed in any previous models and the associated exponential behavior being valid over wider ranges of \ppt\ than has ever been realized before suggests the existence of some dynamical process at work that has alluded recognition.
+Our suggestion in \cite{Hwa:2018qss} is that there are minijets produced in the collisions, which are dissipated in the medium and enrich the soft partons in ways that contradict the assumption of rapid equilibration.
+In this paper we follow up on that notion and expand our investigation to include the \ppt\ spectra of all observed identified hadrons, including pions and strange mesons, i.e., $\pi, K, \phi, p, \Lambda$, $\Xi$ and $\Omega$, in a unified study of all partonic processes that can contribute to the formation of those hadrons in the recombination model \cite{hy1,hy2,hz1,hz2}.

-Theoretical investigation of hadron production in heavy-ion collisions at high energies is usually separated into different camps, characterized by the regions of transverse momenta $p_T$ of the produced hadrons.
+Generally speaking, theoretical study of hadron production in heavy-ion collisions at high energies is usually separated into different camps, characterized by the regions of transverse momenta $p_T$ of the produced hadrons.
 At low $p_T$ statistical hadronization and hydrodynamical models are generally used \cite{pbm, ph, kh, tat, gjs}, whereas at high $p_T$ jet production and parton fragmentation with suitable consideration of medium effects in perturbative QCD are the central themes \cite{pq1, pq2, ia, mt, jet}.
-The two approaches have been studied essentially independent of each other with credible success in interpreting the data, since their dynamics are decoupled at the energies investigated.
-The situation may have changed at the CERN Large Hadron Collider (LHC), where Pb-Pb collisions have been carried out at $\sqrt{s_{NN}}=2.76$ TeV, resulting in thousands of soft hadrons on the one hand, and multiple hard jets on the other.
+In the past the two approaches have been studied essentially independent of each other with credible success in interpreting the data, since their dynamics are decoupled at the energies investigated.
+The situation has changed at the CERN Large Hadron Collider (LHC), where thousands of soft hadrons are produced on the one hand, and multiple hard jets on the other.
 Minijets that are copiously produced at intermediate $p_T$ can fragment into soft partons with multiplicities so high that their effects on the hadronization of all partons created in the soft sector cannot be ignored.
-It is the aim of this paper to investigate what those effects are and to offer an explanation of the observed hadronic spectra of all species and for all $p_T$ measured up to 20 GeV/c.
+In order to find a unified explanation of the production of hadrons of all species for all $p_T$ measured up to 20 GeV/c, we shall focus on Pb-Pb collisions at $\sqrt{s_{NN}}=2.76$ TeV for which data are available online \cite{Adam:2015kca, kslambda, ba2}.